 We next briefly describe each test followed by its test specific arguments.
-We also give the number of RNs tested and asymptotic memory requirements (in bytes, assuming an integer is 4 bytes and a double precision floating point number is 8 bytes).

-The details concerning these tests are presented in Knuth [17], unless we mention otherwise.
+We also give the number of random numbers tested and asymptotic memory requirements (in bytes, assuming an integer is 4 bytes and a double precision floating point number is 8 bytes).
+This should help users estimate the time required for their calculations from smaller sample runs.
+The details concerning these tests are presented in Knuth [21], unless we mention otherwise.
 The SPRNG PRNGs were also tested with the DIEHARD test suite, including the parallel tests using interleaving.
+A more general version of DIEHARD has recently been developed by the SPRNG team, and should be available in the next public release of SPRNG.

-1. Collisions test: $n \log m d \log d$
+1. Collisions test: $n \log md \log d$